Summer Registration Information – 2020

 Residents of nearby counties in Western North Carolina and Eastern Tennessee are offered half-price tuition when they take unfilled spaces less than two weeks before the beginning of a workshop.
 This offer is also available to all K–12 teachers and all teachers at colleges, universities, or community colleges, regardless of where they live.
 For details contact the Penland registrar or visit the standby page.

-Textiles workshops are taught in second- and third-floor walk-up studios; one of the metals studios has stairs that compromise access.
+Textiles workshops are taught in second- and third-floor walk-up studios made partially accessible by a stair lift.
+One of the metals studios has stairs that compromise access; it is made partially accessible by a stair lift.
 The workshops in this metals studio have the letter A in the class code.

 We recommend staying on campus to maximize your Penland experience.
 There are frequent evening events and many people choose to do studio work late at night or early in the morning.